starbops/blog/content/posts/2026-08-03-metal3-meets-kubevirtbmc-provisioning-kubevirt-vms-like-bare-metal/index.md

 ## What We're Building

-Here's the big picture of what the demo environment looks like:
+Here’s a high-level overview of the demo environment:

 ```mermaid
 flowchart TB